 The mission of the Enduring Gifts Team is to ensure that monies received by the First Presbyterian Church in the form of a trust or memorial are utilized efficiently and effectively in accordance with the wishes of the donors.
 Two task groups, the Trust Task Group and the Memorial Task Group, implement these goals.

 The mission of the Trust Task Group is to determine how much and to whom trust resources are to be allocated and to dispense funds with the approval of the Enduring Gifts Team.

-Funds acquired through the Gordon-Jackson Trust, for example, are distributed in the form of youth scholarships and grants to youth oriented organizations such as the Boy Scouts and Cub Scouts, WEB Pre-School, and church youth groups.
+Funds acquired through the Gordon-Jackson Trust, for example, are distributed in the form of youth scholarships and grants to youth oriented organizations such as the Boy Scouts and Cub Scouts, and church youth groups.
 The Gordon-Jackson Trust was established by Judge Russell Gordon, his wife, Hazel, and her sister, Helen Jackson, for the sole purpose of supporting the youth of the First Presbyterian Church and youth—oriented organizations sponsored by the church.

 The Trust Task Group has entrusted the management of the funds of this trust to a private investment institution which is responsible to and follows directions from the Trust Task Group.
 The Trust Task Group will also be responsible for any significant future trusts that may be donated for the benefit of First Presbyterian Church.

 The mission of the Memorial Task Group is to handle and distribute monies that are given to the church in memory or in honor of loved ones.
 This is done by holding meetings of a task group with the pastor present.
 Suggestions from the families are honored and the needs of the church are also assessed.